techCarpenter/brianjdevries.com/src/about.md

   height="194"
   width="194" />

 Well thanks for stopping by!
-The guy above is me.

 My name is Brian and I'm a Christian resting in Jesus Christ for my salvation.

-I made this site to share things I know and meet other awesome people.
+I made this site to share things I know and meet other awesome people like you!
 If you're looking for information about my professional life, check out my [career page](/career/).

 ---